 - Curator's comments

-The medieval original is enamelled but the copies were often plain gold, like this one, sold by the Danish retailer, A. Borgen & Co, in London.
-Lindahl has noted that simple version continued to be made well into the 20th century as confirmation gifts.
+The 11th century Byzantine original is decorated with cloisonné enamel but the copies were often plain gold, like this one, sold by the Danish retailer, A. Borgen & Co, in London.
+Although a cheaper version, this cross retains the outlines of the cloisonné enamel compartments on both sides to indicate the design.
+Lindahl has noted that simple versions continued to be made well into the 20th century as confirmation gifts.
 For an enamelled version made in commemoration of the First World War, see Bonhams London (Knightsbridge) 7 February 2018, lot 84, inscribed 'Dal Loyauté 1914 1918'.

 Text from C. Gere & J. Rudoe, 'Jewellery in the Age of Queen Victoria: A Mirror to the World', London, British Museum, 2010, fig. 438, p.442: The marriage of the Danish Princess Alexandra to the Prince of Wales in 1863 provided an occasion for lavish symbolic gifts in the new national style.
 Her trousseau contained at least five different gifts of jewellery inspired by Danish antiquities.
-They were publicized in Denmark as much as in Britain, both in popular publications and in a grand presentation volume with colour lithographs of all the presents, and they encompass more or less all the types that were to remain in production for several decades.
+They were publicised in Denmark as much as in Britain, both in popular publications and in a grand presentation volume with colour lithographs of all the presents, and they encompass more or less all the types that were to remain in production for several decades.
 This was an extraordinary statement of national pride and a tour de force on the part of the Copenhagen jewellers.
-From King Frederick VII of Denmark she received a necklace of 2,000 diamonds and 118 Danish pearls, from which hung an enamelled gold copy of the eleventh or twelfth-century cross of the medieval Queen Dagmar (see p.
-00), made by the Danish court jeweller, Jules Didrichsen (For the most recent account of the Dagmar necklace see Precious Gems, Stockholm 2000, cat.
-144, p.
-113; see also Field 1992, pp. 42–3).
+From King Frederick VII of Denmark she received a necklace of 2,000 diamonds and 118 Danish pearls, from which hung an enamelled gold copy of the eleventh-century cross of the medieval Queen Dagmar, made by the Danish court jeweller, Jules Didrichsen.
+(Judy Rudoe)

 - On display (G47/dc11)